Biden’s climate plan aims to reduce methane emissions - NewsBreak

 The Interior Department, meanwhile, is preparing to crack down on methane waste burned at drilling sites on public lands.
 And the Agriculture Department is working with farmers to establish so-called climate-smart standards to monitor and reduce greenhouse gas emissions and increase carbon storage.

 Biden has previously announced plans to step up efforts to plug leaks at old oil and gas wells and clean up abandoned coal mines.
-A bipartisan infrastructure bill approved by the Senate includes billions to reclaim abandoned mine land and cap orphaned wells.San Joaquin Valley residents must check burn status before using woodburning fireplaces
+A bipartisan infrastructure bill approved by the Senate includes billions to reclaim abandoned mine land and cap orphaned wells.Climate policies a key sticking point in social spending negotiations

 The administration also is taking aim at methane emissions from landfills, with emphasis on food loss and waste that serves as a major contributor.
 EPA has set a voluntary goal of capturing 70% of methane emissions from U.S. landfills.